 The film stars Amy Schumer as Renee, an insecure woman surrounded by Instagram models who hits her head at SoulCycle and wakes up thinking she's the most beautiful of them all.
-Controversy flew around the premise itself: Schumer, a white, blonde, curvaceous actress certainly isn't ugly — what does it say to women who look like her (or larger) to present her as so?
+Controversy flew around the premise itself: Schumer, a white, blonde, curvaceous actress certainly isn't ugly -- what does it say to women who look like her (or larger) to present her as so?

 Schumer had a different take.

 "There are those who said my character shouldn't feel insecure about her size," she wrote in a Bustle piece, "If You Judged My Movie 'I Feel Pretty' Without Seeing It, Here's What You're Missing."
 "But it's not anyone's place to tell someone whether or not they have a right to feel bad about themselves.
-People just projected hard, and I understand why — it's fucking hard to be a chick.
+People just projected hard, and I understand why -- it's fucking hard to be a chick.
 We've all had so much pain and emotion attached to the portrayal of body image on-screen that people are ready to get mad."

 But not everyone is that mad.
 Here some reactions from people who loved the film, and are willing to go to bat for it.

 \u201cMy thoughts on #IFeelPretty will be up tomorrow, but I will say I've never seen so many people assume a movie is about literally the opposite of what it's about.\u201d

 \u201cJust left #IFeelPretty and laughed from start to finish...
 (AND my boyfriend cried.)
 It is an IMPORTANT and funny and thoughtful comedy starring one of the realest, boldest babes in Hollywood.
 Congratulations @amyschumer!!
 You were brilliant and I love you xx @IFeelPretty\u201d

 — Benjamin VanHoose (@Benjamin VanHoose)